Symphony No. 3 (Simpson)

-In two movements, this Symphony conflicts C major and B-flat.
-The first movement is a dissonant, craggy sonata-allegro in B flat which strays into the orbit of C. The model of this movement has some parallels with the first movement of Symphony No. 9 by Ludwig van Beethoven, but it is still highly individual.
+In two movements, this Symphony conflicts C major and B♭.
+The first movement is a dissonant, craggy sonata-allegro in B♭ which strays into the orbit of C. The model of this movement has some parallels with the first movement of Symphony No. 9 by Ludwig van Beethoven, but it is still highly individual.

 Simpson described the second movement as 'a huge composed accelerando, but with the dynamics repressed'.
 It is really a slow movement and finale, and the tempo is always increasing.
 The movement takes a good while to climax.
 There is a sort of scherzo section in the middle, and the music is always developing, with motives evolving and increasing in familiarity.
 The movement eventually climaxes, and at this point a great fortissimo blaze on the dominant seventh of C major is played from the orchestra.
-The climax subsides to a quiet close in C major (the key which eventually prevailed), although B flat can still be heard.
+The climax subsides to a quiet close in C major (the key which eventually prevailed), although B♭ can still be heard.